bridgetrosefitz/digital_innovation/README.md

 -- Votes
 <!-- - **Login** -->
 **Other to-dos**
--- Mobile optimize
+-- ADDED TO USER STORIES Mobile optimize
 **Other metrics**
--- Company culture + other ratings from GLASS DOOR **Ideas**
+-- ADDED TO USER STORIES  Company culture + other ratings from GLASS DOOR **Ideas**
--- Jobs tab
+-- ADDED TO USER STORIES Jobs tab
--- Average salary
+-- ADDED TO USER STORIES Average salary
--- NomadList tab
+-- ADDED TO USER STORIES NomadList tab
--- Figure out a score
+-- ADDED TO USER STORIES Figure out a score
--- Interactive 'decider' of where you should live based on XYZ criteria (http://worrydream.com/TenBrighterIdeas/) -- Interactive meter of how you could improve XYZ output of your country if you do XYZ inputs (https://www.nytimes.com/interactive/2014/upshot/buy-rent-calculator.html)
+-- ADDED TO USER STORIES Interactive 'decider' of where you should live based on XYZ criteria (http://worrydream.com/TenBrighterIdeas/)
+-- ADDED TO USER STORIES Interactive meter of how you could improve XYZ output of your country if you do XYZ inputs (https://www.nytimes.com/interactive/2014/upshot/buy-rent-calculator.html)
--- Show trends over time with animated data viz (https://observablehq.com/@mbostock/the-wealth-health-of-nations) -- Modal asking people what they would od in XYZ scenario - would you rather [X salary] [Y proximity to your home country].
+-- ADDED TO USER STORIES Show trends over time with animated data viz (https://observablehq.com/@mbostock/the-wealth-health-of-nations)
+-- ADDED TO USER STORIES Modal asking people what they would od in XYZ scenario - would you rather [X salary] [Y proximity to your home country].
 How many years later would you come home?

 * Ruby version